 Brain Fatigue, also called brain fog, is a state of mind that people may feel mentally and physically exhausted.
 We all experienced such a state of mind.

-When the brain is tired, it will then become tough to:
+When the brain is tired, it will then become difficult to:

 - Pay attention to details,